Traditional Handicrafts in Chinese Art

 In the Song Dynasty (960 — 1279), the paper industry became quite mature.
-Meanwhile, scissors, knife, and pen were all cheap and accessible.
+Meanwhile, scissors, knives, and pens were all cheap and accessible.

-Great philosopher Mohist used 3 years to finish a wooden bird in about 2400 years ago, but this bird only flew in the sky for 1 day and then was broken.
+Great philosopher Mozi used 3 years to finish a wooden bird about 2400 years ago, but this bird only flew in the sky for 1 day and then was broken.
 Later, his apprentice applied lighter bamboo that made the birds fly for longer days.

 This was the earliest kite.

-Soon, fabric and even bamboo whistle were added to kites too, which could make musical sounds when it's flying in the sky.
+Soon, fabric and even bamboo whistles were added to kites too, which could make musical sounds when it's flying in the sky.